Articles in this section

 Set up a connection to Adyen

 Adyen is a payment platform that provides businesses with a seamless and unified solution for accepting payments across various channels.
-Known for its flexibility and scalability, Adyen facilitates secure transactions and supports multiple payment methods, making it a preferred choice for
+Known for its flexibility and scalability, Adyen facilitates secure transactions and supports multiple payment methods, making it a preferred choice for e-commerce and retail enterprises.

 Set up a connection